Indian regulator orders Johnson & Johnson to stop using raw material to make Baby Powder in India: source

 "We have told them until this investigation concludes, you should not use the raw material.
 Test results will take time," the official said.
 "Testing for asbestos is not a routine procedure.
 It might be in traces.
 It will require us to develop a method and all those things."

-(Reporting by Krishna N. Das and Rahul Singh; Edited by Martin Howell)
+(Reporting by Krishna N. Das and Rahul Singh; Edited by Martin Howell/Keith Weir)